onsip/sipjs.com/content/guides/simple.md

 ### Creating a Simple Instance

 In order to make calls and send messages, create a SIP Simple instance.
-Calling the `SIP.WebRTC.Simple()` method, with options will create a new Simple object.
+Calling the `SIP.Web.Simple()` method, with options will create a new Simple object.
 Simple differs from the full SIP.js in that it will handle attaching media onto the page.

 ~~~javascript
 var options = {